 Filing a personal injury claim might seem confusing if you’re unfamiliar with the legal system.
 However, if you’ve been injured and want to seek compensation, it’s essential that you understand how personal injury laws work.
-More importantly, you’ll need an experienced lawyer to help defend your case.
+More importantly, you’ll need an experienced personal injury lawyer to help defend your case.

 What Is Personal Injury?

 Put simply, “personal injury” is a broad term that encompasses injuries to your body, reputation, and mental state.
 You can learn more about personal injury laws below.